-- Make the streusel topping: In a small bowl, combine the sugar substitute, almond flour, coconut flour, salt, cinnamon and pumpkin spice.
+- Streusel topping: In a small bowl, combine the sugar substitute, almond flour, coconut flour, salt, cinnamon, and pumpkin spice.
 To the dry ingredients add the thinly sliced cold butter and cut in the butter until the mixture resembles coarse crumbs.
 If you choose to add the pecans stir them in at this time.
 Set aside.

 - Add one tablespoon of streusel topping per cupcake.

 - Bake cupcakes for 20-25 minutes or until the crumbs are lightly browned and an inserted toothpick comes out clean.